puya/csv-combiner/docs/architecture.md

 3. User selects a subfolder containing CSV files
 4. Application previews the first file
 5. User specifies which line contains headers
+6. User selects which columns to include and their order
-6. Application processes and combines all CSV files
+7. Application processes and combines all CSV files
-7. Combined file is saved with source tracking
+8. Combined file is saved with source tracking and selected columns

 ## Adding New Features